wvchallenges/se-challenge-expenses/README.markdown

 ## What's next

-The following are ideas on how to improve or extend the project, ordered by biggest value for lowest engineering effort.
+The following are ideas on how to improve or extend the project, in no particular order.

+### Better error handling

+Errors when the uploaded file is invalid are not handled very well, in production they would result in a 500 error, which is less than ideal.

 ### Pagination